Macrix/procontel.sdk/README.md

 ## 1. Quick introduction

-`ProconTEL.Sdk` is a modern .Net Standard SDK for porting your business logic with [ProconTEL](http://procontel.com/) environment.
+`ProconTEL.Sdk` is a modern .NET Standard SDK for porting your business logic with [ProconTEL](http://procontel.com/) environment.
 The modular design and middleware oriented architecture makes the endpoint highly customizable while providing sensible default for topology, communication and extensions.
 Documentation for version 1.x is currently available under [`docs`](https://macrix.eu/).

 <div id='id-feature-comparison'/>

 ## 2. Feature Comparison
-Table below lists feature available in *ProconTEL Engine 2.x SDK* and compares it with features avilable in new SDK under *ProconTEL Engine 3.x*.
-Features are described with hints as it was implemented in *Engine 2.x*.
+Table below lists feature available in *ProconTEL Engine 2.x SDK* and compares it with features available in new SDK under *ProconTEL Engine 3.x*.
+Features are described with hints as it was available in *Engine 2.x*.
 | Feature         | Engine 2.x SDK<br>(ChannelEndpointBase) | SDK 0.4<br>Current  | SDK 1.0<br>Planned | SDK Legacy 1.0<br>Planned |
 | :---  |:---:|:---:|:---:|:---:|
 | Broadcast message                                                                                      | ✓ | ✓ | ✓ | ✓ |